A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-\paragraph*{Structural} Inspired by the neuroscientific stability-plasticity dilemma \cite{Hebb1949}, successful use of regularization of deep learning models for continual learning requires carefully balancing the trade-off between overwriting acquired representations in favor of sensitivity to new information and preservation of already existing formed patterns.
-Elastic Weight Consolidation (EWC) \cite{Kirkpatrick2017} aims to achieve this balance by estimating each parameter's importance through the use of Fisher information and respectively discouraging updates for parameters with greatest task specificity.
-Synaptic Intelligence (SI) \cite{Zenke2017} and Memory Aware Synapses (MAS) \cite{Aljundi2018}, where the biologically inspired term synapse is used synonymously with parameter, follow a similar approach by explicitly equipping each parameter with additional importance measures that keep track of past improvements to the objective.
-Assymetric Loss Approximation with Single-Side Overestimation (ALASSO) \cite{Park2019} can be seen as a direct extension to SI and aims to mitigate its limitations by introducing an assymetric loss approximation that is motivated from empirical observations.
-Riemannian Walk (RWalk) has generalized EWC and SI by taking into account both the Fisher information based importance, from a perspective of computing distances in the induced Riemann manifold, and the optimization trajectory based importance score.
-Incremental Moment Matching (IMM) \cite{Lee2017} approaches structural regularization from a perspective of Bayesian approximations and matching the moments of tasks' posterior distributions.
-Uncertainty based Continual Learning (UCL) \cite{Ahn2019} makes use of Bayesian uncertainty estimates to adaptively regularize weights online.
-Similarly, Uncertainty-guided Continual Bayesian Neural Networks (UCB) \cite{Ebrahimi2019} adapts the learning rate in dependence on the uncertainty defined in the probability distribution of the weights.
+\paragraph*{Structural:} Structural regularization approaches draw inspiration from the neuroscientific stability-plasticity dilemma \citep{Hebb1949}.
+That is, successful use of regularization of deep learning models for continual learning requires carefully balancing the trade-off between overwriting acquired representations in favor of sensitivity to new information and preservation of already existing formed patterns.
+Elastic Weight Consolidation (EWC) \citep{Kirkpatrick2017} aims to achieve this balance by estimating each parameter's importance through the use of Fisher information and respectively discouraging updates for parameters with greatest task specificity.
+Synaptic Intelligence (SI) \citep{Zenke2017} and Memory Aware Synapses (MAS) \citep{Aljundi2018}, where the biologically inspired term synapse is used synonymously with parameter, follow a similar approach by explicitly equipping each parameter with additional importance measures that keep track of past improvements to the objective.
+Asymmetric Loss Approximation with Single-Side Overestimation (ALASSO) \citep{Park2019} can be seen as a direct extension to SI and aims to mitigate its limitations by introducing an asymmetric loss approximation that is motivated from empirical observations.
+Riemannian Walk (RWalk) \citep{Chaudhry2018} has generalized EWC and SI by taking into account both the Fisher information based importance.
+The latter is based on a perspective of computing distances in the induced Riemann manifold, and the optimization trajectory based importance score.
+Incremental Moment Matching (IMM) \citep{Lee2017} approaches structural regularization from a perspective of Bayesian approximations and matching the moments of tasks' posterior distributions.
+Uncertainty based Continual Learning (UCL) \citep{Ahn2019} makes use of Bayesian uncertainty estimates to adaptively regularize weights online.
+Similarly, Uncertainty-guided Continual Bayesian Neural Networks (UCB) \citep{Ebrahimi2019} adapts the learning rate in dependence on the uncertainty defined in the probability distribution of the weights.